Your investment update - November 2024

 One of the great joys of retirement is finally having time to yourself.
 For some of us, pet ownership starts to become an attractive proposition.
-Before you look in pet shops, consider the benefits of adopting a rescue pet.
+Before you start looking up breeders, consider the benefits of adopting a rescue pet.

-There are many reasons why animals end up in shelters.
-Sometimes people surrender pets because they did not fully understand the responsibilities of pet ownership, before adopting.
+There are many reasons animals end up in shelters.
+Sometimes people surrender pets because they did not fully understand the responsibilities of pet ownership before adopting.

 Sometimes pets find themselves at a shelter when they get lost and end up roaming the streets.
 If the pet is not microchipped, or their owner details are not up to date, they may end up at a shelter.

-Some people prefer to buy a pet from a shop or privately because they want a particular breed.
+Some people prefer to buy privately because they want a particular breed.
 But did you know there are specific rescues that rehome dogs and cats of just about every breed?
-You can also check for rescue animals listed at the respective breed clubs.
+On adoptapet.com.au, you can browse the breeds of rescue animals available in your state.
+You can also check for dogs listed at their respective breed clubs.

 Many pets that end up at the shelter are older and less likely to be adopted.
 But, while young pets are super cute, they may not fit in with your lifestyle.
 Young pets are often more energetic and require more time and effort to entertain and train.
 And with a puppy or a kitten, you may not know what you are getting as their personalities are still developing.
 With an older pet, they can be calmer and you can see their character.